Page TItle

 -

-Digitally-enabled maintenance, shared access, and services that see beyond one-off sales to focus on functionality instead of material goods offer innovative ways to keep products in use for longer, reducing waste.
+Digitally-enabled maintenance, shared access, and services that see beyond one-off sales to focus on functionality instead of material goods offer innovative ways to keep products in use efficiently and for longer periods.

 -

-End-of-use equipment and components are returned for reuse through high-quality systems
+End-of-use equipment and components are returned for reuse via efficient reverse logistics

-Instead of being sent to landfill or uncontrolled incineration, products no longer suitable for use are refurbished, remanufactured, repurposed or used for parts harvesting—extending the lifetime of other products that are still in use.
+Products no longer suitable for use are fed back into efficient reverse logistics process for refurbishment, remanufacturing, repurposing or for parts and components harvesting — extending the lifetime of other products that are still in use.

-How to transition to a circular economy for capital equipment
+Where is action most needed for a transition to a circular economy for capital equipment?

 Companies, governments and civil society organizations all have a role to play in creating a circular economy for the capital equipment industry.
 These 10- calls-to-action can help us accelerate the transition, and make it as impactful as possible.